square1-io/gwitlog/readme.md

 * Parsing regular log output, allowing multi-line commits to be visible over multiple lines
 * Handling the output of `--graph` to better attach branch names to all commits on that branch
+* Accept url of public project and download git log from there automatically